 Worst-case scenario: Gomez’ spring hot streak ends the next time he takes the mound.
 He loses the fifth rotation spot to Kevin Slowey or David Huff and isn’t even the first in line for a spot start call-up at midseason.
 When he does finally make it back to the big leagues he’s unable to make any strides with his strikeouts and as a result he gets hit hard.

 Most likely scenario: Hard to say, exactly.
 I’d probably go with the Marcel projection as the best estimate of Gomez’ true talent level, but how much playing time he’ll get is an unknown at this point.
 If he does win a rotation spot out of the gate it’s unlikely he’d lose it, but based on his competitors’ track records he might not be the best man for the job.

-Topics: Jeanmar Gomez
+Tags: Jeanmar Gomez